shanemtosh/kotaemon/libs/ktem/ktem/assets/md/about.md

-# About Kotaemon
+# About Boss Ross

-An open-source tool for you to chat with your documents.
+Your AI-powered document assistant by Mikros.

+Boss Ross is built on the open-source Kotaemon platform and customized for Mikros.

 [Source Code](https://github.com/Cinnamon/kotaemon) |
 [Demo](https://huggingface.co/spaces/cin-model/kotaemon-demo)